Stevan Dedijer: Life

 Stevan Dedijer was born in Sarajevo, Bosnia and Herzegovina to Milica Dedijer and Jefto Dedijer.
 He attended secondary school in Rome, Italy, and graduated from the Taft School in Watertown, Connecticut, in 1930.
 He earned a degree in physics at Princeton University in 1934.
 He worked as a journalist in Pittsburgh and New York City and later, after World War II in Yugoslavia.

 Dedijer served in the American army as a paratrooper in The 101st Airborne Division from 1942 to 1945.
 He deployed into Bastogne during the Battle of the Bulge from December 1944 through January 1945.
 General Eisenhower and his battle staff had only the 101st Airborne and the 82nd Airborne in the immediate area to hold back the German offensive.
 Both divisions endured great hardship, and nearly 24,000 US military died, since no supplies were able to reach the "Battered Bastards of Bastogne" until the weather improved at the end of January 1945.

 Dedijer's brother Vladimir Dedijer fought for the Yugoslav Partisans, and was Tito's biographer after the war.

 Dedijer was a Serbian communist recruited by the Office of Strategic Services to work in occupied Yugoslavia, but OSS later released him after it concluded that he was a Comintern spy sent to the United States to work as a journalist.

-In 1949 Stevan Dedijer returned to Belgrade as a researcher at the Belgrade Nuclear Institute.
-From 1952 to 1955 he was director of the institute, though from 1954 he was gradually removed from Yugoslav political positions and he found his work conditions deteriorating throughout the later 1950s.
+In 1949, Stevan Dedijer returned to Belgrade as a researcher at the Belgrade Nuclear Institute.
+From 1952 to 1955, he was the director of this institute, though from 1954 onward, he was gradually removed from Yugoslav political positions and he found his work conditions deteriorating throughout the later 1950s.